 “In every reference the command or the description is that of a new song (singular), not new songs (plural).
 This would appear to be significant in that new songs would refer to an ongoing collection of songs to be written, whereas new song would refer to a particular song with its own particular elements and requirements.

-Commands to sing a new song “do not constitute a warrant for us to produce uninspired worship song any more than they did for the Old Testament saints.”2 Matthew Poole comments on Psalm 33:3 that if by new song were meant newly written songs it would require the spiritual “gift of composing songs” which all of the righteous do not have and that it was not necessary to compose new songs when “there were so many made by David, and other holy prophets, for the use of God’s church and people.”
+Hence, as Michael Bushell writes, commands to sing a new song “do not constitute a warrant for us to produce uninspired worship song any more than they did for the Old Testament saints.”
+Matthew Poole comments on Psalm 33:3 that if by new song were meant newly written songs it would require the spiritual “gift of composing songs” which all of the righteous do not have and that it was not necessary to compose new songs when “there were so many made by David, and other holy prophets, for the use of God’s church and people.”
 For Poole, new song does not mean new in content.
 In the same way, John Cotton recognized the necessity of worship songs being inspired by the Holy Spirit:

 “David’s exhortation to sing a new song, pertained to them in the Old Testament as well as to us in the New.
 And yet they upon new occasions sang the old songs of David, and that with acceptance (2 Chron.
 5:13; 20:21; Ezra 3:11).

-Westminster Divine John Lightfoot4 appeals to the sufficiency of the Psalter and points out that God could have appointed more worship songs to be written for the use of the Church if there needed to be, but even our Lord was content with them.
+Westminster Divine John Lightfoot appeals to the sufficiency of the Psalter and points out that God could have appointed more worship songs to be written for the use of the Church if there needed to be, but even our Lord was content with them: